kalai2315/Langgraph/README.md

-# LangGraph + Google Gemini AI Workflow
+# Building Research AI Assistant Using Langgraph

 This project demonstrates how to build a simple AI agent system using LangGraph and Google Gemini 2.5 Pro.
 The system can handle conversations, decide when to use external tools, and process the results dynamically.